Cherreads

 And what lay piled on the ground here, by her estimate, was about two tons.

 "What a sin.
-Truly a sin."
-Jing Shu muttered as she moved, sweeping every stick of it into the Rubik's Cube Space.
-She had not even examined the newly upgraded space, yet the first thing it swallowed was a mountain of explosives.
+Truly a sin," Jing Shu muttered as she moved, her hands working in a blur as she swept every stick of it into the Rubik's Cube Space.
+She hadn't even examined the newly upgraded space, yet the first thing it swallowed was a mountain of explosives.

 Her shoulders finally loosened.
 Safe now, right?

 At that exact moment, the world outside began to rumble.
-The whole building shivered.
+The whole building shivered, the thick concrete floor vibrating beneath her boots.
 This was no drizzle of noise like before.
 This was real thunder.
-By the sound alone, based on two years of reading explosions by ear, it was a chain detonation.
+By the sound alone, based on two years of reading explosions by ear, it's a chain detonation.

-That is how you save charges and maximize power over a huge area: a starter detonator triggers the next, and the next, every site seeded with charges.
+That's how you save charges and maximize power over a huge area: a starter detonator triggers the next, and the next, every site seeded with charges like a field of lethal grain.

 "Oh no, there's more."
 Jing Shu gritted her teeth and sprinted, not toward the exit but deeper into the enormous air-defense shell.

-She was the fish in the pot, set to be stewed by the blast.
+She is the fish in the pot, set to be stewed by the blast.
 Lin Yi would never have planted only one cache.
-If it were just this, it would not justify digging more than ten kilometers of tunnel.
+If it are just this, it wouldn't justify digging more than ten kilometers of tunnel.

 With each rolling boom outside, Jing Shu knew there had to be more.

-Time was running out.
-She ran harder.
+Time's running out.
+She ran harder, her lungs beginning to burn with the cold, damp air.
 In a section like an underground storm drain, she found another run of TNT and swept all of it into the space.

 Blast after blast thudded through the walls, and her heart went cold.
 How many tons had Lin Yi laid?
-He was not just blowing one spot.
+He wasn't just blowing one spot.
 He meant to level all of Xishan.

 The rumble swelled.
-The timing told her the wave of firing detonators was about to reach this sector.
+The timing told her the wave of firing detonators is about to reach this sector.
 She had to move faster.
-She could almost hear the skitter of the igniters coming alive.
+She could almost hear the skitter of the igniters coming alive in the dark corners.

 "Too late.
-The detonators were live.
+The detonators are live.
 Run back."

 Jing Shu valued her life.
-She ran like a madwoman.
+She ran like a madwoman, her shadow flickering against the rough walls.
 The TNT placements had been calculated with surgical care.
 Each cluster would flatten its assigned zone.
-If she stayed ahead of the wave, the bombs would not catch her.
+If she stayed ahead of the wave, the bombs wouldn't catch her.

 Boom.